andis-sprinkis/xdg-open-simple/README.md

 These tips are not specific to this project, will work with the stock `xdg-utils` too.

-### Registering the user default file and URL handlers
+### Setting the user default file and URL associations

 `$HOME/.config/mimeapps.list`: